4 strategies for combatting learning loss and supporting social-emotional learning with Nearpod

 - Whether you’re in-person or remote, try our Ice Breaker Mini-Lesson for K-5 or 6-12 so students can get to know their peers.

 - Use our Gratitude Jar or Helpful Habits SEL mini-lessons.
-These unlocked samples from the Nearpod SEL Premium Collection are quick and engaging ways to establish a comfortable learning environment.
+These unlocked samples from the unlocked SEL samples from the 21st Century Readiness Program are quick and engaging ways to establish a comfortable learning environment.